buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 This document outlines the method and criteria used for adding new content to the library.

-This document is primary for onboarding new contributors, but it may also be of interest to users and patrons of the library.
+This document is primarily for onboarding new contributors, but it may also be of interest to users and patrons of the library.

 ## Table of Contents
 - [Overview](#overview)